drbean/curriculum/pages/homepage/html/fortunes.md

 Plans Are Worthless, But Planning Is Everything --Dwight Eisenhower https://quoteinvestigator.com/2017/11/18/planning/
 %
-My enemy's enemies are my friends.
-But, with friends like these, who needs enemies.
-%
-The perfect is the enemy of the good.
-But, with enemies like these, who needs friends.
-%
 One brain and consciousness researcher in praise of another\'s experimental skills: